-A good number of iPhone users face difficulties with Wi-Fi connectivity after upgrading to the latest iOS 9.0 from the older iOS version.
-Those who installed new iOS also face the same problem too.
-If it happens, follow the above mentioned steps to reset network settings on your iPhone and then try to connect with Wi-Fi again.
+A good number of iPhone users face difficulties with wifi connectivity after upgrading to the latest iOS 16/17 from the older iOS version.
+Those who installed the new iOS also face the same problem too.
+If it happens, follow the above-mentioned steps to reset the network settings on your iPhone and then try to connect with wifi again.

-If you are facing problems connecting to a specific Wi-Fi network then first select that network from the list and click forget.
+If you are facing problems connecting to a specific wifi network, then first select that network from the list and click forget.
 Then search for the network.
-Enter network password if needed.
-If problem exists then, do a reset network settings.
-After rebooting the iPhone, connect to the Wi-Fi network.
+Enter the network password if needed.
+If a problem exists then, do a reset network settings.
+After rebooting the iPhone, connect to the wifi network.

 * Searching for network or no service:

-Sometimes iPhone takes longer time to search for a network or sometimes show no service.
-To solve this problem first turn on the airplane mode and then turn it off after a few seconds.
-If it does not solve the problem then perform "reset network settings".
+Sometimes iPhone takes a long time to search for a network or sometimes show no service.
+To solve this problem, first, turn on the airplane mode and then turn it off after a few seconds.
+If it does not solve the problem, then perform "reset network settings".
 Resetting the network settings will surely fix the "No Service" issue.

 * Cannot make or receive calls:

 Sometimes iPhone users cannot make or receive calls with their iPhone.
 It happens when the airplane mode accidentally turned on.
-Turning it of will fix the problem.
-But if the airplane mode does not cause the problem a reboot may solve the problem.
-If problem exists then perform " reset network settings" and it will solve the problem.
+Turning it off will fix the problem.
+But if the airplane mode does not cause the problem, a reboot may solve the problem.
+If the problem exists then perform " reset network settings" and it will solve the problem.